fork52/chess_gif/README.md

        sudo apt-get install gifsicle

-   On Windows you will need to download and install the [appropriate port of the library](gifsicle-port) for your OS.
+   On Windows you will need to download and install the [appropriate port of the library][gifsicle-port] for your OS.
 Add the path to `gifsicle.exe` file to your `PATH` variable.

 ## Usage Example